Train Travel in Canada

 This is not only train travel in Canada, this is a once in a lifetime experience

 If you’re in luck, you might see a bear or two on the tracks.
 Keep your eyes peeled and your camera ready.
-Around Jasper, elk and deer are wandering about, and bold eagles are soaring high up in the sky.
+Around Jasper, elk and deer are wandering about, and bald eagles are soaring high up in the sky.

 Booking: The Canadian runs three times a week during peak season and twice a week during off-season.
 For more information visit viarail.ca